Australia leader refuses to attack political foes over virus

 Morrison has been riding high in public opinion polls with his bipartisan approach since the pandemic began.

-Monash University political economist Nick Economou, who is locked down in Melbourne, said Morrison’s popularity reflects Australia’s success outside Victoria in containing the virus.
+Monash University political scientist Nick Economou, who is locked down in Melbourne, said Morrison’s popularity reflects Australia’s success outside Victoria in containing the virus.
 It also reflects that the federal government had been spared many of the politically hard pandemic decisions, he said.

 “The commonwealth clearly has been frustrated with not just this premier, but other premiers at various times, but the constitutional reality that only Australian politics students understand is that the state is the most important level of government where it comes to the delivery of services” such as a pandemic response, Economou said.
 “I’m shocked at how impotent the federal government has been.”